mosaicml/streaming/streaming/vision/convert/README.md

         └── validation
     ```

 3. Run the [ade20k.py](ade20k.py) script as shown below with the minimalist arguments.
-The script converts the `train` and `val` dataset split into their own directory.
-For advanced users, you can look at the supported arguments for [ade20k.py](ade20k.py) and change according to your own needs.
+The script converts the `train` and `val` dataset splits into their own directories.
+For advanced use cases, please see the supported arguments for [ade20k.py](ade20k.py) and modify according as necessary.
       <!--pytest.mark.skip-->
       ```
       python ade20k.py --in_root <Above directory> --out_root <local or remote directory path to save output MDS shard files>